flyway/flywaydb.org/documentation/learnmore/database-support.md

 ### Compatible

 "Compatible" means that Flyway has been reported to work with this database engine.
-The report of compatability may have come from user producing a forked versison of Flyway, or has been connected using Flyway's database extension mechanism.
+The report of compatability may have come from a user producing a forked versison of Flyway, or has been connected using Flyway's database extension mechanism.

 When a database is listed as "Compatible" only, it is either a lower priority when dealing with GitHub Issues raised against it, or it is going through the Certification process.